yang123vc/qf/README.md

 ### Files Setup

+Read [this](https://cloud.google.com/docs/authentication/production) for how to setup a service account to use in communicating with google cloud storage.

 You would need to create a bucket on google cloud storage for all your files in a qf installation.
 Then set the name of the bucket to `qf.QFBucketName`.